 - Medication errors - Mistakes regarding medications can lead to serious injury or even death.

 If you believe that a family member or loved one has suffered an injury at a nursing home through no fault of their own, contact us to schedule a free consultation.
-The attorneys at Revo Smith Law will work tirelessly to help you and your family receive the compensation you deserve.
+The attorneys at Revo Law will work tirelessly to help you and your family receive the compensation you deserve.